How to use openapi-starter

 command) and compiling them back into a single file (bundle

 ) for publishing out.
-Be aware that the more definitions stored in the openapi
+Be aware that the more API descriptions stored in the openapi

 folder, the more cluttered the sub-folders.
 But hey, if you like clutter then go for it!

 Prefer things more orderly?
-Create new root folders to store each definition.
+Create new root folders to store each API description.
 When you run the split

-command in Redocly CLI for a specified definition file, the sub-folders will automatically be created under the root and populated with the constituent parts of your main definition file.
+command in Redocly CLI for a specified description file, the sub-folders are automatically created under the root and populated with the constituent parts of your main API description file.